Our staff will respond to your query promptly and provide detailed information to your questions.

 - Half board incl.
 Christmas Eve gala dinner

-- Dinner is three course menu (starter, main and dessert)
+- Dinner is a daily three course menu (starter, main and dessert)

 - Airport transfers from/to Rovaniemi Airport on days 1 and 6 (for scheduled flights).